 In Palestine, nearly one in two citizens thinks that most or all members of parliament are involved in corruption.
-In Lebanon, the majority of citizens (68 per cent) think that most or all government officials are involved in corruption.
+In Lebanon, the majority of citizens (68 per cent) think that most or all government officials respondents are not satisfied with how well their democracy works, followed by Sudan (60 per cent), Palestine (56 per cent) and Tunisia (51 per cent).